-The records of ground-water quality in this report were obtained mostly as a part of special studies in specific areas.
-Consequently, a number of chemical analyses are presented for some counties but none are presented for others.
-As a result, the records for this year, by themselves, do not provide a balanced view of ground-water quality Statewide.
-Such a view can be attained only by considering records for this year in context with similar records obtained for these and other counties in previous years.
+The records of ground-water quality in this report are usually obtained as a part of special studies in specific areas.
+Consequently, a number of chemical analyses may be presented for some counties but none are presented for others.
+As a result, the records, by themselves, do not provide a balanced view of ground-water quality Statewide.
+Such a view can be attained only by considering records for a particular year in context with similar records obtained in previous years.

 Most methods for collecting and analyzing water samples are described in the U.S. Geological Survey TWRI publications referred to in the "On-site Measurements and Sample Collection" and the "Laboratory Measurements" sections in this data report.
 In addition, the TWRI Book 1, Chapter D2, describes guidelines for the collection and field analysis of ground-water samples for selected unstable constituents.
-The values reported in this report represent water-quality conditions at the time of sampling as much as possible, consistent with available sampling techniques and methods of analysis.
+The values reported represent water-quality conditions at the time of sampling as much as possible, consistent with available sampling techniques and methods of analysis.
 These methods are consistent with ASTM standards and generally follow ISO standards.
 All samples were obtained by trained personnel.
-The wells sampled were pumped long enough to assure that the water collected came directly from the aquifer and had not stood for a long time in the well casing where it would have been exposed to the atmosphere and to the material, possibly metal, comprising the casings.
+Any wells sampled were pumped long enough to assure that the water collected came directly from the aquifer and had not stood for a long time in the well casing where it would have been exposed to the atmosphere and to the material, possibly metal, comprising the casings.

-Ground-water-quality data are published with ground-water-level data at stations where level data are collected.
-Data collected at partial-record stations and miscellaneous sites follow the information for continuous ground-water record stations.
+Ground-water-quality data, if collected, are published with ground-water-level data at stations where level data are collected.
+Any data collected at partialrecord stations and miscellaneous sites follow the information for continuous ground-water record stations.
 Data for each section are listed alphabetically by county, and are identified by well number.
 The prime identification number for wells sampled is the 15-digit number derived from the latitude-longitude locations.
 No descriptive statements are given for ground-water-quality records; however, the well number, depth of well, date of sampling, and other pertinent data are given in the table containing the chemical analyses of the ground water.
 The REMARK codes listed for surface-water-quality records are also applicable to ground-water-quality records.